atakancicekk/EggTimer/README.md

 # Egg Timer

 A beautiful egg timer app to boil your eggs to perfection depending on how you prefer your eggs.
+After your eggs are ready, an alarm will sound.

+## Enjoy your eggs ! 🙃

 <br>
 <br>